A successful data management and BI strategy must answer some key questions, such as:

 ETL and Data Warehousing

 Data warehousing is a complex process as it involves integrating, rearranging, and consolidating massive volumes of data captured within disparate systems to provide a unified source of BI and insights.
 In addition, data warehouses must be updated regularly to fuel BI processes with fresh data and insights.
 Performing ETL is a key process used to load disparate enterprise data together in a homogenized format to a data repository.
 Besides, with incremental loads, real-time ETL tools also enable almost immediate data warehousing, thereby providing business users and decision-makers fresh data for reporting and analysis.
+BI ETL tools are needed for visualizations for better understanding of the insights from the ETL process

 ETL and Data Quality